Ottovon-Bis89/Functional_software_for-Genome_Evolution/README.md

 # Acknowledgement
-Helene Fouche -for designing and implementing the first part of Genolve+
+Helene Fouche -for your immense contribution to the design and implementation of the first part of Genolve+